crickets-and-comb/bfb_delivery/README.md

 ## Summary

-This doesn't do much yet.
-It is made from the `reference_package` template repo: https://github.com/crickets-and-comb/reference_package.
+This set of tools cuts some cruft around creating delivery route manifests.
+It's made from the `reference_package` template repo: https://github.com/crickets-and-comb/reference_package.
 See the docs: https://crickets-and-comb.github.io/bfb_delivery/.

-The plan is to use this package for some of the tasks food bank staff do manually to plan the delivery routes.
+The plan is to continue to build this package out to take on more of the tasks food bank staff do manually to plan the delivery routes.

 They currently use Circuit (https://getcircuit.com), but there are some tedious tasks to prepare the data for Circuit and then to process the data after using Circuit.
 They currently upload all the stops they need to Circuit to produce a single huge route, then they manually chunk up the route by driver according to how many boxes a driver can carry and what is a sensible set of stops, and finally they upload those smaller routes to Circuit again to optimize them.
 They spend several hours each week on the manual pieces of this, the chunking alone taking about four hours.

+At this point, this package will do most of that short of uploading and downloading from Circuit.
+That functionality is on the way.

 ## What it does so far

 1. Splits a spreadsheet of delivery stops labeled by driver into n workbooks (1 per staff member working on the route generation), one workbook sheet per driver.
 This allows staff to split the task of submitting unique driver routes to Circuit.
 The tool for this is called `split_chunked_route`.
 See below and/or docs for usage.

 2. Combines route CSVs into a single workbook with a sheet for each route.
 The tool for this is called `combine_route_tables`.

+3. Formats the routes workbook into driver manifests to print, with `format_combined_routes`.

-See docs for usage.
+See docs for usage: https://crickets-and-comb.github.io/bfb_delivery/.

 ## Dev plan

 Without replacing Circuit, there are some processes that can be further automated:

-- Chunking by driver: This may be the most challenging piece, I'm not confident I can solve this well enough to justify using my solution.
+- Chunking by driver: This may be the most challenging piece, I'm only a little confident I can solve this well enough to justify using my solution.
 So, I will save it for after I've cleared some of the low-hanging fruit.
 My first plan of attack is to try using k-nearest neighbors.
-- Formatting those sheets into the final sheets used for records and printing for drivers.
-They currently have a spreadsheet macro do most of this, but there are some pieces they still need to do manually.
-These solutions could probably be implemented in the spreadsheet, and that may be the best solution if they want to keep the macro.
-But, it might be simpler to replace the macro with formatting at the end of the ETL above.
+But, there are additional constraints to consider per driver.
+It may not be possible to encode all of them, but knocking out some of them may help cut down time.

+- Wrapping the sheet combining and formatting into a single tool.
+This is simple and forthcoming.
+But, I am pausing to allow users to adopt the two-step method and provide feedback, discover bugs, etc. If one part of it breaks, they can at least still use the other part.

-- Uploading and exporting can be done via the Circuit API, which would enable the above steps to be wrapped into a single ETL pipeline.
+- Uploading and exporting can be done via the Circuit API, which would enable more of the steps to be wrapped into a single ETL pipeline.

 The plan of attack is to start with the low-hanging fruit of data formatting before moving onto the bigger problem of chunking.
 Integrating with the Circuit API may come before or after the chunking solution, depending on how complicated each proves.